Our Round 4 application deadline for the Rice MBA has been extended to June 15. No application fee. No test scores required.

 Key takeaways:

-Picture this: You’ve just received good news at work — a major sale or a glowing review.
+Picture this: You’ve just received good news at work — a major sale, or a glowing review.
+The kind of win you want to tell someone about.
 Eager to share it, you track down a colleague.
 But as you approach them, ready to celebrate, you pause.
 They look upset.
 You ask what happened, and they tell you they’ve just been passed over for a coveted promotion.

-Do you still share your win, or keep it to yourself?
+Do you still share your big win?
+Or do you keep it to yourself?

-Sharing a success or setback with someone is not a one-way process.
+Sharing our moments of success and hardship with others is not a one-way process.
 It’s interactive.
-One person shares first, and the other must decide whether to respond with an outcome of their own.
+One person shares first, and then the other person must decide whether or not to respond with an outcome of their own.

 To understand the unwritten rules of these moments, Prinsloo and her co-authors looked beyond why people initiate disclosure and focused instead on what they call “responsive disclosures”: the split-second decisions we make about whether to reveal a success or setback after someone else has already shared theirs.